-In-kind revenues totaled \$25,547 and \$59,421 for the years ended June 30, 2019 and 2018, respectively, with the corresponding in-kind expenses recognized as donated advertising, rent and other occupancy, and special events in the statements of functional expenses.
+In-kind revenues totaled \$18,144 and \$25,547 for the years ended June 30, 2020 and 2019, respectively, with the \$10,500 in-kind expenses recognized as rent and other occupancy.
+The revenue also includes \$7,644 of donated auction items that are included in other assets at June 30, 2020.

-During the years ended June 30, 2019 and 2018, LP was the beneficiary of approximately 26,350 and 24,500 hours, respectively, of instructional services provided by volunteers who donated their time for tutoring, training, and student support.
-No amounts have been reflected in the financial statements, since the volunteers' time does not meet the criteria for financial statement recognition.
+During the years ended June 30, 2020 and 2019, LP was the beneficiary of approximately 23,330 and 26,350 hours, respectively, of instructional services provided by volunteers who donated their time for tutoring, training, and student support.
+No amounts have been reflected in the financial statements since the volunteers' time does not meet the criteria for financial statement recognition.